opendocsg/slw-judgments-backfill/2007_SGCA_8/report.md

 Chan Sek Keong CJ (delivering the grounds of decision of the court):

-1       This was an appeal against the decision of Kan Ting Chiu J in _Pankaj s/o Dhirajlal v Donald McArthy Trading Pte Ltd_ [2006] 4 SLR 79 (“ _Pankaj_ ”), who decided against the appellants in their application under O 33 rr 2 and 3(2) of the Rules of Court (Cap 322, R 5, 2004 Rev Ed) for three issues of law to be determined as preliminary issues (“the preliminary issues”).
+1       This was an appeal against the decision of Kan Ting Chiu J in _Pankaj s/o Dhirajlal v Donald McArthy Trading Pte Ltd_ <span class="citation">[2006] 4 SLR 79</span> (“ _Pankaj_ ”), who decided against the appellants in their application under O 33 rr 2 and 3(2) of the Rules of Court (Cap 322, R 5, 2004 Rev Ed) for three issues of law to be determined as preliminary issues (“the preliminary issues”).
 These issues were as follows:

  (a) Whether the respondent was a moneylender within the terms of the Moneylenders Act (Cap 188, 1985 Rev Ed) (“MLA”);